NickVolynkin/gulp-modernizr/README.md

 #### `settings.crawl`

-By default, `glup-modernizr` will not output any `Modernizr.js` if your `gulp.src` does not contain any file, regardless of the `tests` you may have set.
+By default, `gulp-modernizr` will not output any `Modernizr.js` if your `gulp.src` does not contain any file, regardless of the `tests` you may have set.

 If you only want to output a `Modernizr.js` file with some `tests` you set, just pass a fake path to `gulp.src`: